mcclure/NFTBlocker/README.md

 ## How do I install this?

-You need the file `blockchain.zip`. download a blockchain.zip from the "releases" button to the right of this text.
+You need the file `blockchain.zip`.
+Download a blockchain.zip from the "releases" button to the right of this text. →

-Or, if you know what this means, you can build it yourself by running:
+Optionally, if you know what this means, you can build it yourself by running:

 	npm install
 	npx bower install